TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Detailed Design/Drone to PC Link Subsystem.md

 - Filtered Doppler radar waveform metrics

 **Transferred Data:**
 Structured numerical values representing vital signs and triage decisions.
-These values are encoded and transmitted using **WebSockets** or similar real time data channels **[REF: WebSocket functionality]**.
+These values are encoded and transmitted using **WebSockets** or similar real time data channels [8].

 **Communication Method:**
 Digital data exchange on the Jetson Nano (for example, UART, SPI, or direct memory transfer depending on implementation), followed by wireless transport.